It’s not just about health, the economy will suffer

 - Bank valuers may refuse to visit properties, making it impossible for lenders that require them to lend.

-- Banks look at your two most recent payslips if your casual, overtime, commission, bonus or other variable income type drops then you may not get approved.
+- Banks look at your two most recent payslips.
+If your casual, overtime, commission, bonus or other variable income type drops, you may not get approved.

-- Lenders will prioritise loan applications to buy a property, which means your refinance may be delayed.
+- Lenders will prioritise loan applications to buy a property, which means your refinance loan application may be delayed.

-- Australia is likely to go into a total lockdown which may cause lenders to stop lending.
+- Most parts of Australia are facing full or partial lockdown, which may cause lenders to stop lending.

 - Some lenders require face to face meetings to identify borrowers, which may not be possible.